 During the year under review the trust comprised solely of Wrotham School.
 Wrotham School is an Academy for pupils aged 11 to 19 serving a catchment area in Tonbridge and Malling, Sevenoaks and Gravesham in Kent.
-It has a pupil capacity of 716 based on official 'net capacity' calculations and had a roll of 914 in October 2020 (2019 - 866).
+It has a pupil capacity of 716 based on official 'net capacity' calculations and had a roll of 975 in October 2021 (2020 - 914).
 Aylesford School is still a maintained school with an academy order to join our Trust, and conversion to academy status and joining our Trust has been delayed by the fact that Aylesford is a PFI school.
-Our Trustees and the governing body of Aylesford School have committed to a three year Memorandum of Understanding to work in partnership 'as if Aylesford was a member of the Trust'.
+Our Trustees and the governing body of Aylesford School have committed to a three year Memorandum of Understanding to work in partnership 'as if Aylesford was a member of the Trust' from a governance perspective.

-STRUCTURE, GOVERNANCE AND MANAGEMENT
+STRUCTURE, GOVERNANCE AND MANAGEMENT Constitution

-Constitution